 Where do I apply for a grant?

-The Grant Application is is available on the FIRST® in Texas website.
-The application is a database form FIRST® in Texas created using Ragic.
-Please review the FAQs below to make the application as smooth as possible.
-The application consists of one page of routine contact, organization and team demographic information, and adult team support information.
-FIRST® in Texas does not expect the application to take longer than 30 to 45 minutes, not including any follow-up paperwork as detailed below.
+The Grant Application is available on the FIRST® in Texas website.
+Applications are accepted via Submittable, and all applicants will need to first create a FREE Submittable account before applying.
+Please review the FAQs below to make the application process as smooth as possible.
+The application consists of one page of routine contact, organization and team demographic information, and adult team supporter information.
+FIRST® in Texas does not expect the application to take longer than 15-25 minutes, not including any follow-up requirements as detailed below.

 i coach multiple teams.
 HOW DO I apply?

 You will need to complete a separate application for each team that you coach.
 Only one application per team may be submitted – please coordinate with your co-coaches or other team contacts to ensure you are submitting a single application.

 After completing and saving your first application, you will be redirected back to the FIRST® in Texas Submittable page where you can submit another application.

 i’m not from texas. what do i do?